Create a headline, a paragraph, a list, instructions, and more. The Text widget adds content without requiring a response from students.

 These are your list buttons.
 Create indented lists with either bullet points or numbers.

 Use the increase indent and decrease indent buttons to add extra levels to your list.
 These are helpful when creating outlines of your content or adding materials lists to your practical activities.
+These buttons will remain greyed out until you have a bulleted or numbered list to work with.

 You may also be interested in the following resources: